nid666/ActiveTorrent/README.md

 Sees which files need seeders in private trackers

 ## Requirements
+#(all requirements can be installed with one command from requirements.txt)
 * Python3
 * Firefox
 * Geckodriver (ensure that executable is in main dir)